 Timeline for Clerkship Applications

-Under the new federal hiring clerk plan effective this year, class of 2020 students (this year's 2Ls) will not be permitted to register on OSCAR until February 6, 2019.
+Under the new federal hiring clerk plan effective this year, class of 2021 students will not be permitted to register on OSCAR until February 5, 2020.
 However, not all federal judges use OSCAR and some many hire later than this deadline and some may hire earlier.
 Therefore, 2L students intending to apply for post-graduate clerkships should be readying application materials and requesting letters of recommendation during the fall semester so that they can be ready to apply in February all at once to those judges who are using OSCAR and to those who are not using OSCAR.
 We encourage students to come speak to us early in fall semester so that we can identify whether an earlier application is warranted and to discuss the application process.

 State court hiring varies from state to state and court to court.
 Generally, however, students should plan to apply to state Supreme Court positions in the summer after the 2L year, appellate courts in the summer after 2L year/Fall of 3L year, and trial courts in fall/spring of the 3L year.
 We have many resources about state court hiring in other states, as well as Louisiana and encourage students interested in state court clerkships to come see us by the end of 2L Spring semester, at the latest, to plan an individualized application strategy.